Student Grievance Procedure

 The Student Grievance Procedure may be used by a student to address alleged abridgment of the student’s rights, as stated in the College’s Student Handbook and/or Policy Guide.
 The student Grievant or the Responding Party may consult with the Student Grievance Officer at any time.
 The College’s Student Grievance Officer is: Daniel Malave, Director of Student Conduct.

 The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.
 When a student believes that he/she has been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, gender identity, age, disability, veteran status, genetic information or national origin, the College’s Affirmative Action Grievance Procedure is a mechanism for resolution.
 The College’s Affirmative Action Grievance Procedure is contained in the College’s Affirmative Action Plan.
-The College’s Affirmative Action Officer is Justine Caron, Interim Director of Human Resources.
+The College’s Affirmative Action Officer is Justine Caron, Director of Human Resources.

 If a Grievance involves a grade dispute, a student shall process the Grievance in accordance with the Student Grievance Procedure.
 However, if a grade dispute raises issues of discrimination or sexual harassment, the Grievance should be processed in accordance with the College’s Affirmative Action Grievance Procedure and the Affirmative Action Officer shall conduct the process in collaboration with the Senior Academic Officer or designee.